dankuck/dankuck.github.io/_posts/2017-09-20-boy-scouts-and-obama.md

 ---
 layout: post
-title: "Recent Boy Scout History"
+title: "What Did Obama Do To The Boy Scouts?"
 page_img: /assets/bobsa1.jpg
 page_img_desc: ""
 no_ad: 1